-There are major differences between the remuneration structure of nonexecutive directors and that of executive directors and executive management.
+There are significant differences in the remuneration structure of the members of the board of directors and executive management members.
 When analysing executive pay structure, a distinction must therefore be made between the two.

 Regarding employees, the difference between the highest and lowest remuneration should not only be limited but also duly justified.
 In addition, the same reasoning should apply to the ratio between the remuneration of the CEO and the remuneration of the persons on the following hierarchical levels.